mdkramerica/ExerWakeReplit/replit.md

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+**Communication Style**: Simple, everyday language.
+**Working Methodology**: Always follow the 4-step process:
+1. Clarify the request - Understand exactly what is needed
+2. Take a deep dive - Thoroughly analyze the problem and root causes
+3. Propose a fix - Present solution approach with clear explanation
+4. Ask to proceed - Get approval before implementing changes

-Patient interface navigation: Consistent logout functionality accessible from all patient pages.
+**Patient Interface**: Consistent logout functionality accessible from all patient pages.